×

 What do people find most challenging about the culture in English Harbour?

 "Expats in English Harbour often find the slower pace of life challenging, as the local culture values a relaxed and unhurried lifestyle, which can be a stark contrast to the fast-paced life they may be used to.
 The local dialect, which is a mix of English and Creole, can also be difficult to understand for those not familiar with it.
 Additionally, the local customs and etiquette, such as the importance of personal relationships and respect for elders, may be different from what expats are accustomed to.
 The island's infrastructure can also be a challenge, as it may not be as developed as in other countries.
-Lastly, the high cost of living, particularly for imported goods, can be a significant challenge for expats living in English Harbour," said one person in English Harbour.
+Lastly, the high cost of living, particularly for imported goods, can be a significant challenge for expats living in English Harbour," said one expat in English Harbour.

 What residency documents or visas did I need if I will be in English Harbour for a while?

 "If you are planning to stay in English Harbour for an extended period, you will need to apply for a visa or residency permit, depending on your nationality and the length of your stay.
 If you are a citizen of the United States, Canada, or the United Kingdom, you do not need a visa for stays up to six months.
 However, you will need a valid passport.
 If you plan to stay longer than six months, you will need to apply for a residency permit.
 If you are not from one of these countries, you will need to check with the Antigua & Barbuda Department of Immigration to determine what type of visa or permit you need.
 In general, to apply for a residency permit, you will need to provide proof of financial independence, a police clearance certificate, a medical certificate, and proof of health insurance.
 You may also need to provide proof of accommodation in Antigua & Barbuda.
-Please note that the requirements can change, so it's always a good idea to check with the Antigua & Barbuda Department of Immigration or the nearest Antigua & Barbuda embassy or consulate before you travel," explained one expat living in English Harbour, Antigua & Barbuda.
+Please note that the requirements can change, so it's always a good idea to check with the Antigua & Barbuda Department of Immigration or the nearest Antigua & Barbuda embassy or consulate before you travel," said one person in English Harbour.

 Get Quote